-- common name of pesticide, - EPA registration number, - EPA statement on sensitive persons: "Where possible, persons who potentially are sensitive, such as pregnant women, infants, and children, should avoid any unnecessary pesticide exposure" - location description, date, and time of application (one date for indoor application; three dates for outdoor applications in case of cancellation), - potential adverse effects of product, - reasons for the application, - contact information for the IPM Coordinator of the school or school district, and - further label information or precautions for public safety.
+- common name of pesticide,

-How: In either planned or emergency applications of non-low impact pesticides, will advise the parents and guardians and staff of the school of pesticide applications by the following method of notification (check all that apply).
+- EPA registration number,

-written note that the students take home (see Appendix for sample notice)
+- EPA statement on sensitive persons: "Where possible, persons who potentially are sensitive, such as pregnant women, infants, and children, should avoid any unnecessary pesticide exposure"

-written note that is mailed at least one week prior to the application (see Appendix)
+- location description, date, and time of application (one date for indoor application; three dates for outdoor applications in case of cancellation),

-phone call
+- potential adverse effects of product,

-direct contact
+- reasons for the application,

-email
+contact information for the IPM Coordinator of the school or school district, and further label information or precautions for public safety.

-Where: In either planned or emergency applications of non low impact pesticides, per New Jersey law, the School IPM Coordinator will post signs:
+How: In either planned or emergency applications of non low impact pesticides, [insert as applicable: the School IPM Coordinator/other]: will advise the parents and guardians and staff of the school of pesticide applications by the following method of notification (check all that apply). □ written note that the students take home (see Appendix for sample notice) □ written note that is mailed at least one week prior to the application (see Appendix) □ phone call □ direct contact □ email Where: In either planned or emergency applications of non low impact pesticides, per New Jersey law, the [insert as applicable: the School IPM Coordinator/other]: will post signs: • prominently in or adjacent to the area where the pesticide is to be applied.

-- prominently in or adjacent to the area where the pesticide is to be applied. - at each entrance to the building or school ground where the pesticide is to be applied. - that are at least 8.5" by 11".
+- at each entrance to the building or school ground where the pesticide is to be applied. - that are at least 8.5" by 11".